 Know the Laws: New York

-If you are planning to move to NY or are going to be in NY for any reason, your protection or restraining order can be enforced.
+If you are planning to move to New York or are going to be in New York for any reason, your protection or restraining order can be enforced.

 Yes.
 Your protection order can be enforced in New York as long as:

 Note: For information on enforcing a military protective order (MPO) off the military installation, or enforcing a civil protection order (CPO) on a military installation, please see our Military Protective Orders page.* 18 U.S.C. § 2266(5)